 In addition to responding to Fire, Emergency Medical, and Rescue calls, each shift is also responsible for performing maintenance on the station/apparatus/equipment, performing life safety inspections at local businesses, and providing training for it's members.

-The Fire Department Administration includes a full-time Chief, a Deputy Chief, Captain, and Fire Inspector.
+The Fire Department Administration includes a full-time Chief, a Deputy Chief, a Captain of Fire Prevention, a Captain of Training/EMS, and a Fire Inspector.
 The Deputy Chief of Operations and Training maintains the profession levels of the personnel, while the Fire Captain oversees Prevention and Safety.